carlzhang4/qdma_improve/README.md

 $ cmake ..
 $ make
 ```
-There are three binary files you can use:
+There are four binary files you can use:

 ### `qdma_throughput`
 Coressponed to `QDMATop.scala`.